EverMind-AI/EverMemModel/README.md

 ## ✨ Key Contributions

 -   **End-to-End Memory Model**: We propose **EverMemModel**, a unified architecture that seamlessly integrates retrieval and generation, moving beyond the limitations of decoupled RAG systems.
--   **State-of-the-Art Performance**: EverMemModel achieves SOTA performance on both the NQ320k retrieval benchmark and the MS MARCO question-answering task.
+-   **State-of-the-Art Performance**: EverMemModel achieves SOTA performance on both the retrieval benchmark(NQ320k) and the question-answering task(MS MARCO and TriviaQA).
 -   **Massive-Scale Context**: Thanks to its efficient architecture, EverMemModel is one of the first models capable of handling contexts up to **100M tokens**.